 For Factor Levels 6-4b, 6-5c, and 6-6b, the phrase "who each" means that "all" of the subordinate supervisors direct workloads at the referenced grade level.
 However, if the Factor 5 base level could be obtained in each subordinate unit by judicious redirection of the workload among other supervisors to yield the Factor 5 base level, then credit for the Factor 5 base level is warranted.
+(See OPM Digest 19 Article 11).
 This is not to be construed as a mandate that such a redirection must occur.
 Any such hypothetical redistribution of workload/personnel must be realistic from an organizational standpoint and in terms of the knowledge required to direct the work.
 It cannot result in an illogical mix of unrelated functions.
-This may only be applicable if the subordinate units are engaged in similar types of work such that workload/personnel are essentially interchangeable.
+This may only be applicable in very rare and unique circumstances where the subordinate units are engaged in similar types of work such that workload/personnel are essentially interchangeable.
+It relates to a hypothetical balancing of workload, not a hypothetical reorganization of the unit supervised.

-For example: A very large installation has a Public Works Directorate which includes a large unit of GS-09 Engineering Technicians as well as some GS-11 Mechanical and Electrical Engineers.
+Not appropriate: An installation has a Public Works Directorate which includes a large unit of GS-09 Engineering Technicians as well as some GS-11 Mechanical and Electrical Engineers.
 This work unit has a base level of GS-09.
 There are two other work units which include mostly Maintenance Mechanics at the WG-09 and WG-10 level.
-Converting this work to GS, these two maintenance units equate to the GS-07 base level.
-The senior manager over the Directorate determines that by judicious redirection of the engineers to the two maintenance units, the base level for all three units would average out to the GS-09 level, thus crediting factor level 6-4b.
-The classifier denies this assignment as the engineering work is not interchangeable with the work of the maintenance mechanics and the WS supervisors cannot technically manage the engineers.
+Converting this FWS work to GS, these two maintenance units each have a GS-07 base level.
+The senior manager over the Directorate postulates that if, hypothetically, the engineers were reassigned to the two maintenance units, the base level for all three units would average out to the GS-09 level, thus supporting Factor Level 6-4b.
+However, this redistribution of work/personnel is not logical since the engineering work is not interchangeable with the work of the maintenance mechanics and the WS supervisors could not technically supervise the engineers.